jimfulton/zodb-jsonb-experiment/README.rst

 search JSON data is compelling, as is the ability to see object data and perform generic searches using SQL.

-Search and update performence is good and likely to be much better than with existing catalog-based search, especially considering:
+Search and update performance is good and likely to be much better than with existing catalog-based search, especially considering:

 - Much of the work is done in C rather than Python.